CrocodileZS/en2024/src/content/portfolio/index.md

 Organization: <img src="https://pbs.twimg.com/profile_images/1384046724730089475/c-14qjh0_400x400.png" alt="casia" height="20" style="vertical-align: middle;"> Chinese Academy of Science

-**TL;DR**: CogKTR is an open-source toolkit for **knowledge-enhanced text representation** in NLU, unifying acquisition, representation, injection, and application of external knowledge under the Unified Knowledge-Enhanced Paradigm (UniKEP).
+**TL;DR:** CogKTR is an open-source toolkit for **knowledge-enhanced text representation** in NLU, unifying acquisition, representation, injection, and application of external knowledge under the Unified Knowledge-Enhanced Paradigm (UniKEP).
 The toolkit is open-source on [GitHub](https://github.com/CogNLP/CogKTR), with an online demo and an instruction video.

 <details>
 <summary> Details </summary>